Create a no-view command

 No-View Lifecycle

 When a no-view command is launched from the root search, the code inside the function starts executing immediately.
-The command is unloaded when the function returns or if another command is launched (as the command execution is non blocking).
+The command is unloaded when the function returns or if another command is launched (command execution is non-blocking).

-no-view commands are not meant to execute long-running logic.
-As of now, we don't provide a way for extensions to do this outside of using external daemons (not recommended).
-However, we will probably add something in the future.
+No-view commands are not meant to execute long-running logic.
+There is currently no way for extensions to do this outside of using external daemons (not recommended).
+This will likely be addressed in the future.

 No-view command implementation